deepan312003/deepan312003.github.io/README.md

 # deepan312003.github.io
+###To generate an occupancy chart for all rooms for CSE, we will need to have the following information:

+List of rooms and their capacities
+Time table/schedule of events and classes in each room List of room reservations made by users

+Using this information, we can create an occupancy chart that shows the availability of each room at different times.
+This can be done by creating a table with rows representing each room and columns representing each time slot, and filling in the table with information about which events/classes are scheduled in each room at each time slot.
+Any room that is not scheduled for an event/class at a particular time slot is considered to be available.

+To search for room availability on a particular day/time and reserve the same, users can interact with the occupancy chart through a web application or mobile app.
+They can select a particular day/time and view which rooms are available for reservation.
+They can then select the room they want to reserve and make a reservation by providing their personal details and the purpose of the reservation.

+User stories for this project can be divided into epics and sub-stories.
+The epics for this project could be:

+Room Management: This epic will include all the stories related to managing the rooms, such as adding new rooms, updating room details, and deleting rooms.
+Event Management: This epic will include all the stories related to managing the events and classes scheduled in each room, such as creating new events, updating event details, and deleting events.
+Reservation Management: This epic will include all the stories related to managing the room reservations made by users, such as creating new reservations, updating reservation details, and cancelling reservations.
+Some example user stories for each epic could be:

+####Room Management:

+As a system administrator, I want to be able to add new rooms to the system, so that they can be used for scheduling events and classes.
+As a system administrator, I want to be able to update the details of existing rooms, such as their capacity and location, so that they are up-to-date.
+As a system administrator, I want to be able to delete rooms that are no longer needed, so that they do not clutter the system.
+####Event Management:

+As a teacher, I want to be able to schedule a new class in a particular room at a particular time, so that my students know where and when to attend.
+As an event organizer, I want to be able to create a new event in the system and assign it to a particular room at a particular time, so that attendees know where and when to go.
+As a system administrator, I want to be able to delete events that have been cancelled or are no longer needed, so that they do not clutter the system.
+Reservation Management:

+As a user, I want to be able to search for available rooms on a particular day and time, so that I can reserve a room for my event.
+As a user, I want to be able to reserve a room for a particular day and time, and provide details about the purpose of the reservation, so that I can use the room for my event.
+As a user, I want to be able to cancel my reservation if I no longer need the room, so that it becomes available for others to use.
+For a sprint 0 chart, we could have the following tasks and user types:

+####Tasks:

+Set up the database and data models for rooms, events, and reservations Create a basic occupancy chart UI for viewing room availability Implement room management functionality, including adding, updating, and deleting rooms Implement event management functionality, including creating, updating, and deleting events Implement reservation management functionality, including searching for available rooms and making reservations 6

 | Epic | User Story | Sub-Story | Task | Plan to Work | User Types |
 | --- | --- | --- | --- | --- | --- |
 | Time Table Management | Manage Time Table | Define Time Table Format | Define fields and data types for time table\nIdentify stakeholders and gather requirements for time table format | Team Lead, Faculty, Admin |